Create a Manual Endpoint in Data Virtualization

 Step-by-Step Instructions

-The EnvironData Coordination Office is beginning to publish endpoints that provide users with specific types of information.
-The /about endpoint serves as a simple entry point, offering context about the API’s purpose and how it can be used.
-It is a static response that does not depend on external data sources.
+The /about endpoint acts as a simple entry point, giving users context about the API’s purpose and how it can be used.
+Because it’s a manual response, the output is static and doesn’t rely on external data sources.

 1. Create a Tag

 From the Environmental Impact and Response API page in FME Flow, click the Endpoints tab.
-From this tab, API endpoints can be created, updated, organized, and deleted.
+Here you can create, update, organize, or delete endpoints.

 Click Create.